 Although amputation has little effect on life expectancy, there are ongoing health issues which require consideration such as phantom pain, wound infection and the risk of deep vein thrombosis.
 In spite of which following a strict regime to care for the residual limb, an active life can still be enjoyed.

 There are many services available to amputees for guidance and support such as The Limbless Association and The Douglas Bader Foundation.
 Such support for amputees is still growing and advice on amputations is more widely available than in the past.

 Here at Burnetts we offer a dedicated service for people looking to claim for amputations caused by someone else’s negligence (whether that be personal injury or medical negligence).
 Where liability is admitted, in most cases the Defendant will agree to offer a comprehensive rehabilitation plan to help the injured party restore some level of normality with their lives.

-If you have any queries regarding amputations, please contact Alix Walker at email@example.com.
+If you have any queries regarding amputations, please contact Spencer Knaggs at email@example.com.

 About the Author

-Alix is a Solicitor in the Medical Negligence and Serious Injury team.
+Spencer is a Senior Associate in the Medical Negligence and Serious Injury team.

 Add your comments on this post

 New comments on this post are no longer being accepted.